Resident Evil, in the beginning, stuck to many staple gameplay mechanics like tank controls and it’s unique puzzles and inventory management.

 Inventory and the Infection

 Bringing up the inventory screen in older RE games meant a bit of relief from the monsters hunting you.
 You could take your time and prepare for the next section.
 In Outbreak, this wasn’t allowed.
-Outbreak was meant to be played online with 3 friends, and because of this, you couldn’t pause the game.
-This meant switching weapons or healing had to be done quickly or only when out of danger.
+Outbreak is meant to be played online with 3 friends, and because of this, you can’t pause the game.
+This means switching weapons or healing had to be done quickly or only when out of danger.
 The first time I played it, this stressed me out way more than anything else.
-Zombies could follow you through rooms and having to pull up my inventory to heal when a zombie is breaking the door down still haunts me at night.
+Zombies could follow you through rooms and having to pull up my inventory to heal when a zombie is breaking the door down still haunts me.
 Another addition made due to its online focus was your infection meter.
 This was a visible measure of the infection growing inside of you.
 You could slow or stop it for a little while but it would always start back up.
-This was implemented to give you a sense of urgency when playing online.
 Making you beat the scenarios quickly helped keep stress down on the servers.
 Unfortunately, this made my stress levels rise.
 Having to keep track of your infection while trying to survive was a nightmare.
-It made the game feel so much more real and made it have an extra level of horror, knowing that no matter what you did you would become one of those shambling corpses.
+It made the game feel so real and made it have an extra level of horror.
+Knowing that no matter what you did you would become one of those shambling corpses.

 Raccoon City was always one of my favourite places in any game.
-The setting is what made RE 2 and 3 such good games.
+The setting is what made RE2 and 3 such good games.
 We see a little in the opening cutscene of 3 how the residents of Raccoon City fared against the infection.
 In Outbreak, you got to see the struggle and desperation of the civilians and the local police.
-They weren’t prepared for a situation like a zombie apocalypse.
 It felt very real how they were trying to survive and the struggles people faced in the first hours of the infection.
 This really added a new level to the extended RE universe.
-Being able to see all of this from an average person perspective made it feel more like something that could actually happen.
+Being able to see this from an average person made it feel more like something that could actually happen.

-RE Outbreak is my favourite RE spin-off title made.
-It gave a new depth to the RE formula and paved way for online 4 person games like Left 4 Dead.
+RE Outbreak is my favourite RE spin-off title.
+It gave a new depth to RE and paved way for online 4 person games like Left 4 Dead.
 I really hope Capcom will remake this in the RE Engine and bring back the 4 player co-op.
-Playing through this on current consoles would be a blast, especially if it looked as good as the RE 2 Remake.
+Playing through this on current consoles would be a blast, especially on the new RE Engine.
 Let me know in the comments below if you think they should remake Outbreak or not.
-This could bring so many more people into the Resident Evil community and create a thriving online presence for Resident Evil.
+This could bring so many more people into the Resident Evil community and create a thriving presence for Resident Evil.